Horagai: Instrument

 Unlike most shell trumpets from other parts of the world which produce only one pitch, the Japanese hora or horagai can produce three or five different notes.
 The different pitches are achieved using a bronze or wooden mouthpiece attached to the apex of the shell's spire.
 At freezing temperatures (often encountered in the mountainous regions of Japan) the lips may freeze to the metal surface, so wooden or bamboo mouthpieces are used.

 Historical usage

 Religion

 The conch is used by Buddhist monks for religious purposes.
 Its use goes back at least 1,000 years, and it is still used today for some rituals, such as the omizutori (water drawing) portion of the Shuni-e rites at the Tōdai-ji in Nara.
 Each Shugendō school has his own conch shell melodies.

-The hora is especially associated with the Yamabushi, ascetic warrior monks of the Shugendō tradition.
+The hora is especially associated with the Yamabushi, ascetic monks of the Shugendō tradition.
 The yamabushi used the trumpet to signal their presence (or movements) to one another across mountains and to accompany the chanting of sutras.